Explore More

 The Springfield Park District has experienced vandalism within several of its parks and buildings.
 We need your eyes and your help to stop these criminal acts.
 If you witness the act of vandalism please call the police immediately and report it by calling 911.
 If you notice graffiti and property damage in the parks or district buildings please call the Springfield Park District Police at 217-698-6030.

-You may also make a report on the comment area on the website at springfieldparks.org or in the “Report Issue” button on the FREE Springfield Park District app.
+You may also make a report on the comment area on the website at springfieldparks.org or in the comments area on the Springfield Park District app.
 Any assistance from our residents would be greatly appreciated in reporting and putting an end to these crimes.
 The Springfield Park District will prosecute these senseless acts to the full extent of the law.

 Feature Details

-The Springfield Park District offers a variety of instructional classes and leagues designed to teach children and adults how to ice skate, figure skate, or play hockey.
-The Nelson Center also reserves weekly open skate time(s) to allow the community to enjoy public ice skating, youth under 10 years old must be accompanied by an adult.
+The Springfield Park District offers instructional classes and leagues for children and adults to learn ice skating, figure skating, and hockey.
+The Nelson Center also hosts weekly open skate sessions, welcoming the community to enjoy public ice skating.
+Youth under 10 years old must be accompanied by an adult.

 Athletic Fields